Editing a Switch

 - Switch Name: Edit the switch name.

-- Description: Edit the switch description.
+- Description: Edit the description of the switch or stack.

 -